WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 We want to discuss how to tackle this properly and how to enable them to represent themselves online with a proper ID and DID.

 ## No devices
 As mentioned above, there are still a lot of people who are offline, and they are slowly getting online.
-But to save them some time, when getting online, from having to understand what this identity thing is and get a feel, we want to understand what can be done for the no devicers/offliners.
+But to save them some time, when getting online, from having to understand what this identity thing is and get a feel of how to properly represent yourself online.
+We want to understand what can be done for the no devicers/offliners.

 Last year, ID pass presented a really cool solution and I want to continue that talk.
 ID pass solution can work well and is perfect for closed ecosystems like a refugee camp, but will have a problem of working well in an open ecosystem like the city of Kampala.

-I believe this is something that can be discussed, in terms of what are the needs for such a physical identity.
+This area needs to be discussed, in terms of what are the needs for such a physical identity.
+What libs need to be made to enable eas
 ## What is bare minimum specifications
 ## How to enable the ecosystem
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0OTQwNDIzOCwtNjU3NDQ0MDY5LDgzND
+eyJoaXN0b3J5IjpbLTg2MjYzNjk5NCwtNjU3NDQ0MDY5LDgzND
 E1NzkyOSwxMTg5MDE4MTA2XX0=
 -->